giliadlaurent/Online-student-test/readme.md

 ## License

-This project is licensed under the [MIT license](http://opensource.org/licenses/MIT).
+This project is licensed under the [MIT license](http://opensource.org/licenses/MIT) and Enjoy.